$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Details of the training procedure

 Notice the first term is the same as that of \Eq{eq:J}, which is clearly a natural generalization of the usual quantum Fisher information matrix for pure states.
 The trainings turn out to still behave quite well.

 The update rules for the parameters $\boldsymbol{\phi}, \boldsymbol{\theta}$ read as follows:

 where we have added a small shift $\eta = 10^{-3}$ to the diagonal of (modified) Fisher information matrices for numerical stability.
-The gradient norms are constrained within a threshold of $10^{-3}$~\cite{Pfau2020}, which plays a similar role as the learning rate in other conventional optimizers.
+The norms of updates are constrained within a threshold of $10^{-3}$~\cite{PhysRevResearch.2.033429}, which plays a similar role as the learning rate in other conventional optimizers.
 See the source code~\cite{github} for more details.